sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 OperablePredicate Clear(Term surface) => new Predicate(nameof(Clear), surface);
 OperablePredicate Equal(Term x, Term y) => new Predicate(nameof(Equal), x, y);

+// Now declare some variable terms for use in our action schemas:
+VariableDeclaration block = new(nameof(block));
+VariableDeclaration from = new(nameof(from));
+VariableDeclaration toBlock = new(nameof(toBlock));

+// Our first action schema.
-// Now our first action.
-The MoveToBlock action moves a block from its current location to on top of a block.
+// The 'moveToBlock' action moves a block from its current location to on top of a block:
-// Note that we only invoke this method in one place - in the domain ctor call below, meaning you might be
-// inclined just to instantiate an action object directly here instead.
-I find that this approach makes things
-// nice and readable though - feel free to experiment if you disagree.
-Action MoveToBlock(Term block, Term from, Term toBlock) => new Action(
+Action moveToBlock = new Action(
-    identifier: nameof(MoveToBlock),
+    identifier: nameof(moveToBlock),
     precondition: new(
         On(block, from)
         & Clear(block)